This article discusses automatically scoring film analysis essays. Here are links to other automated evaluations on the Virtual Writing Tutor.

 - Brilliant non-conformist writing will score lower because it is eccentric (Monaghan & Bridgeman, 2005).

 These seem to fit with concerns that some elements of meaningful essays cannot be analyzed programmatically in an effective way.
+Computers do not construct and test a world model in their imaginations the way humans do when they read.
+Text coherence will thus remain elusive for non-conscious computerized agents because pattern-matching is not reading in our sense of the word.

 A reasonable hypothesis